How to Start a Christian Blog in 10 Steps

 But let’s be real: after putting in hours every week and seeing no payoff, it can be challenging to keep going.
 Not to mention, there are expenses for running a blog.

-So how do you make money on your Christian blog?
+So how do you make money on a blog?

 Many bloggers put ads on their sites.
 You can start with Google Adsense when you have zero page views and work yourself up to Monometric then Mediavine.

 Most ad networks have a pageview threshold.
-Once I hit 10,000 pageviews I signed up with Monumetric.
+Once I hit 20,000 pageviews I signed up with SheKnowsMedia.
 It’s nice to begin getting a monthly paycheck without sacrificing my user’s experience with site speed.

-But ads, in general, is a personal decision you make for your blog.
+But ads, in general, are a personal decision you make for your blog.

 2. Become an affiliate.